davidmalcolm/texi2rst/output/locally-declared-labels.rst

   })

 Local label declarations also make the labels they declare visible to nested functions, if there are any.
-Nested Functions, for details.
+See :ref:`nested-functions`, for details.